rileythiessen/rasabotz/data/nlu.md

 - My formulas aren’t working in excel
 - My formulas in excel aren’t working

-## intent:problem_excel_generalissues

 ## intent:problem_aacrobat
 - I cannot open a PDF file on a webpage
 - I cannot open a PDF file that is attached to an e-mail
 - I cannot open a PDF on my computer
 - I cant edit a PDF file